Pelvic pain management

 Pelvic pain during pregnancy

-Pelvic pain may also be associated with labor.
+Pelvic pain below the belly button may also be associated with labor.
 Keep your doctor informed about your pain level.
-Contact them immediately if you have any of the following along with pelvic pain during pregnancy:
+Contact them immediately if you have any of the following along with lower abdominal pain during pregnancy:

 • Fainting, feeling light-headed or having a rapid heartbeat